 The Capital Budget provides the estimated need for new appropriations for Fiscal 2022 along with projections for the subsequent three-year capital program.
+Appropriations represent the legal authority to spend capital dollars and are what the Council votes on at budget adoption.
 The Commitment Plan, which is a five-year spending plan, is the plan to spend those appropriations.
+The Capital Budget is significantly less than the Capital Commitment Plan because it does not include the current appropriations for Fiscal 2021 or the amount of funding that may be re-appropriated or rolled into Fiscal 2022 in the Adopted Budget.

 DHS' Fiscal 2022 Executive Capital Budget includes \$224.8 million in Fiscal 2022-2025, a decrease of \$12.2 million, or five percent, when compared to the Preliminary Capital Budget.
 The change is driven by a decrease in funding for congregate facilities for homeless families of \$14.3 million and a decrease in funding for congregate facilities for homeless single adults of \$2.7 million.
 This represents less than one percent of the City's total \$65.5 billion Capital Budget for 2022-2025.
 Available appropriations for Fiscal 2021 total \$177.5 million as of February 28, 2021.
 This includes \$162.6 million in reauthorized prior appropriations, and \$15.5 million in authorized appropriations, less actual commitments of \$600,000 in the current fiscal year.
+The Executive Capital Budget does not include any additional changes that will be made prior to Adoption, which will likely increase the City's overall capital budget.